-Derivatives Fair value hierarchy Level 2 Note 16 Valuation technique Calculated as the present value of estimated future cash flows using a market based yield curve sourced from available market data guoted for all major interest rates.
+Fair value hierarchy Note Valuation technique Derivatives Level 2 16 Calculated as the present value of estimated future cash flows using a market based yield curve sourced from available market data quoted for all major interest rates.
 Property, Plant & Equipment Level 3 11 Based on current prices in an active market for similar properties in the same location and condition.